lokeshagg13/Smart-World/tasks.md

 13. Allow different car styles to be shown on the map using car style selection dropdown.

 03 Feb

 14. Enhancing car select button styling.
 15. Adding pedcount of crossings and also maintain an array of pedestrian objects that are visible on the map.
 16. Synchronize pedestrian movements with traffic lights.

+05 Feb

+17. Fill world with N random cars.

+06 Feb

+18. Checked for collisions with other cars.

+08 Feb

+19. Distance to target and ETA shown for selected cars.

+10 Feb

+20. Fix simulation to avoid check for car collisions.
+21. Transparency for simulating cars.
+22. Slower zooming of minimap with shift key.
+23. Handling roundabouts in world.
+24. Marking Editors to include type (ROADSPREAD/LANESPREAD) instead of target segments.
+25. Handling case where no path exist between src and dest.
+26. Addings car engine sound and success sound in world.